VerdantC/Puroll/README.md

-Puroll focuses on enhancing three key functions: Alt, mouse scroll, and Esc.

-By combining these functions , Puroll streamlines your interactions with the Windows platform, making them smoother and more efficient.
+Puroll Achieving smoother and more efficient operations on the Windows platform.